 2. Be aware of the cost

-Your trip will cost anywhere between $2,000 and $4,400.
+Your trip will cost anywhere between $2,000 and $4,400+.
 Be prepared to spend somewhere in that range.
 This article will let you know at the top of each entry how much it will cost, if applicable.
-If you are reading this article a year before your trip, you should hopefully be able to set aside $167-367 per month for the next 12 months.
+If you are reading this article a year before your trip, you should hopefully be able to set aside $167-400 per month for the next 12 months.
 Know that some expenses will need to be paid right away, and some won’t need to be paid until you get to Japan.
 (You could also put some expenses on your credit card and pay it off after you get back, but I don’t recommend going into debt for a vacation–it’s better to save up.)

 3. Find a credit card with a rewards program for travelers